nitkizs/test/test.md

   - If the similarity between images falls below the threshold, they will be considered duplicates.
   - Finally, an XML file will be generated containing only the unique images.
   - Optionally, you can launch the FiftyOne app to visualize the duplicates and better understand the results.

-* The same workflow must be executed independently for:

-  * Positive images
-  * Negative images

 ### **Additional requirements**